 - A full-time and dedicated College Chaplain.

-- A Co-ordinator of Curriculum and Co-ordinator of Senior Schooling Careers Counsellor who assist with course selection, timetabling and special considerations.
+- Head of Middle School and Head of Senior School who assist with course selection and special considerations.

 In addition, subject and co-curricular staff members, office staff and library/sickbay staff are significant points of contact for students and parents.